-4. SMALL-SCALE FRAUDULENT ACTIONS VERSUS LARGE-SCALE ONES IN REAL LIFE
+4. SMALL-SCALE ACTIONS VERSUS LARGE-SCALE ONES

-"The world's largest energy trading company Enron collapsed in 2001 after the discovery that false accounting was diguising huge debts.
-The company's bankruptcy caused the loss of thosands of jobs around the world.
-Several of its senior staff were arrested.
+"The world's largest energy trading company Enron collapsed in 2001 after the discovery that false accounting was disguising huge debts.
+The company's bankruptcy caused the loss of thousands of jobs around the world.
+Several of its senior staff was arrested.
 We can distinguish between white-collar crime and crimes of the powerful.
 White-collar crime mainly involves the use of a middle-class or professional position to engage in illegal activities.
-Crimes of the powerful are those in which the authority conferred by a position is used in criminal ways, as when an official accepts a bribe to favour a particular policy" (Giddens, pp.823-824).
+Crimes of the powerful are those in which the authority conferred by a position is used in criminal ways, as when an official accepts a bribe to favour a particular policy" (Giddens, 2006, pp.823-824).